 The population in the city of Fresno is predominantly Hispanic/Latino (50 percent) and White (26 percent).
 As described previously, neighborhoods north of Shaw Avenue are predominantly White households and neighborhoods south of Shaw, western neighborhoods, and the Downtown/Fulton corridor area are predominantly Hispanic/Latino.
-Figure 1E-3.41 displays the housing capacity identified in this Housing Element by the racial/ethnic majority of each census tract.
-The housing capacity includes approximately 40,035 units in areas that are predominately Hispanic/Latino households (86 percent of the total capacity), and 6,262 units in areas that are predominantly occupied by White households (14 percent).
-As the established neighborhoods north of Shaw Avenue continue to experience growth, there are opportunities for more diversity with the addition of housing for lower income households.
-The Housing Element identifies capacity for over 7,500 new housing units in areas north of Shaw Avenue for this planning period.
-About 3,800 of those are identified for lower-income households.
-Additional lower-income housing units can provide options to increase housing mobility for lower-income non-White households in R/ECAPs and thereby increase diversity in the neighborhoods north of Shaw Avenue.
+Figure 1E-3.45 displays the housing capacity identified in this Housing Element by the racial/ethnic majority of each census tract.
+The housing capacity includes approximately 37,365 37,888 units in areas that are predominately Hispanic/Latino households (85-86 percent of the total capacity), and 6,147 6,428 units in areas that are predominantly occupied by White households (15-14percent).
+As the established neighborhoods north of Shaw Avenue - including the Woodward Park, Bullard, and Hoover communities - continue to experience growth, there are opportunities for increased diversity with the addition of housing for lower income households.
+The Housing Element identifies capacity for over 7,7007,500 new housing units in the Woodward Park, Bullard, and Hoover community plan areas for this planning period.
+About 4,500 of those are identified for lower-income households (see Table 1E-3.23).
+Additional lower-income housing units can provide options to increase housing mobility for lower-income non-White households in R/ECAPs and thereby increase diversity in the neighborhoods north of Shaw Avenue and improve conditions of segregation based on race and ethnicity.
 The California State University (CSU) Fresno campus is also adjacent to these established neighborhoods, so more development will provide additional housing opportunities for college students and faculty.
-The additional capacity identified for housing will not substantially impact trends of integration given the predominance of non-White households throughout the city already.
+The additional capacity identified for housing in the rest of the city will not substantially impact trends of integration given the predominance of non-White households throughout the city already.

-Figure 1E-3.41: Sum of Total Housing Capacity by Population Majority of Census Tract
+Figure 1E-3.45: Sum of Total Housing Capacity by Population Majority of Census Tract